 A repealed Act is no longer in force.
 When searching on this website, a principal Act that is spent or expired will also be found under repealed principal Acts.

 reprint or eprint.
-Reprint notes in unofficialised legislation refer to the legislation as an eprint.
-See also officialisation.
+Reprint notes in unofficial legislation refer to the legislation as an eprint.

 revoked Legislative Instrument

 A revoked Legislative Instrument is no longer in force.
 When searching on this website, a principal Legislative Instrument that is spent, has been disallowed, or has expired will also be found under repealed principal Legislative Instruments.

 Royal assent, given by the Governor-General as the Queen's representative, is required before a Bill passed by the House of Representatives can become an Act.

 A section is the basic unit of an Act.
 Each section deals with a separate subject or idea and has its own number.

 These are committees made up of members of Parliament.
 For more information, see the New Zealand Parliament website.